BernadetteCheng/AdRoast/README.md

 This Android application allows the user to indicate their buisness and sector, then upload or capture their advertisements for inspection.
 The app will then send the image to the python backend which will essentially 'critique' the advertisements and provide potential pointers on what can improved.
 These results will then be displayed to the user so they can improve their advertising before pubication.

 ### How It was Built:
-  - Python backend
+  - Robust Python backend
-  - Django backend
+  - Aglie Django backend
-  - Java frontend (Android Studio)
+  - Sublime Java frontend (Android Studio)